-Creating and Making Your Music
+File Under: Creating and Making Your Music

 This article is part of the Creating and Making Music series: how to produce more music for the new streaming world.

 This week we're continuing our ongoing Creating and Making Music series with the third and last installment about generating ideas for songs.
 Releasing a steady stream of music throughout the year can drive steady engagement, grow your fanbase, and make more money with music in today's internet-driven music industry.

 As we noted two weeks ago, the internet and the new streaming world rewards consistent and regular releases of music.
 This means every musician needs to focus on generating enough songs to create episodic releases of their output.
-This can be singles, remixes, EPs, and other music drops that eventually lead to an album with many of these songs.
+This can be singles, remixes, EPs, and other music drops that eventually lead to album with many of these songs.